- How long ago did you start blogging and why did you begin?

 - Whole Foods gets me in trouble.
 But I love that place.

-- I practice Krav Maga and can handle a gun well.
+- I practice Krav Maga and can handle a gun better than the guys in my family can.
 I’m fairly certain I am apocalypse ready.

 - I hate stopping on even numbers so I added one more just to make it seven.

 9. How do you do all of this stuff and still have time for family?

 I believe in giving credit where credit is due.
 I am not a one woman show.
 I am not capable of nor do I stress myself out trying to operate and run this blog on my own.